DrumSlayers/PA-ESGI-2023/README.md

 ## Déploiement
 ### Infrastructure Provisioning
 1. Fetch the AWS credentials using [AWS Academy Credentials scrapper](#aws-academy-credentials-scrapper) script
-2. `terraform init -backend-config=backend.conf`
+2. Copy `terraform.tfvars.exemple` to `terraform.tfvars` and edit the values with your AWS Academy credentials
-3. `terraform plan / deploy`
+3. Use `terraform plan` to preview changes
+4. Use `terraform apply` to apply changes

 ### Infrastructure Configuration
-1. In `Ansible/` folder, copy each .example files to .yml files and edit the values with the required credentials (AWS & Remote database)
+1. In `Ansible/` folder, copy each .example files to .yml files and edit the values with the required credentials (AWS, Remote database and various services configuration)
 2. Run Ansible Playbook to configure each instance you want to configure.
    Playbooks are configured to match the right EC2 tags, so it automatically configure the targeted service.
    For exemple: